In Partnership with the Barr Foundation

 Streets for Pandemic Response and Recovery

-A challenge facing communities right now is how to reopen while keeping residents safe through physical distancing.
+A challenge facing communities right now is how to maintain access to essential services and businesses while keeping residents safe through physical distancing.
 In a time when we’re required to maintain physical distance to protect public health, streets need to do more than ever.

 Streets must be configured so that people are able to move safely and provide space so people can safely access food, essential services, and businesses.